uihilab/HydroVerse-VR-Conference-Hub/README.md

 </p>

 ### 2. AI-Driven Presentation & Q&A
 Upon selecting a poster, a Metahuman avatar delivers an automated summary.
-Users can press the microphone button on the controller to ask questions. [cite_start]The system captures speech, queries the full-text paper via OpenAI, and the avatar responds verbally with synchronized lip-sync.
+Users can press the microphone button on the controller to ask questions.
+The system captures speech, queries the full-text paper via OpenAI, and the avatar responds verbally with synchronized lip-sync.

 <p align="center">
   <img src="./docs/Figure9_QA.png" width="600" title="Metahuman Interaction">